 On behalf of faculty, staff and students I am proud to welcome you to the Computer and Information Science Department’s (CIS) website at the University of Massachusetts Dartmouth.
 Our department is part of the College of Engineering.
 The department has been funded in early 1983.
-Currently the department has 10 full-time faculty, 1 professional technicians, 1 staff members, and around 170 undergraduate and 60 graduate computer science majors.
+Currently the department has 7 full-time faculty, 1 professional technician, 1 staff member, and approximately 215 undergraduate, 50 graduate and 6 PhD students computer science majors.

 Our faculty members are involved in research and professional activities in several major areas of computing such as software engineering of object-oriented systems, formal methods in software design and development, parallel and distributed computing, neural computing, multi-agent systems, electronic commerce, computer and sensor networks, data visualization and computer vision, computer and information security, bio-informatics, mobile robotics, and software process and social implications of computing.
 Some of these research activities were sponsored by grants from National Science Foundations, Office of Naval Research, Naval Undersea Warfare Center in Newport, Rhode Island, Commonwealth Information Technology Initiative, UMASS Dartmouth Foundation and companies from local computer industry.